bghojogh/bghojogh.github.io/index.md

 title: "Home"
 ---

 Welcome to my homepage!
-I am Benyamin Ghojogh, an engineer and researcher in the field of machine learning.
+I am Benyamin Ghojogh, an engineer, researcher, and scientist in the field of machine learning.

 In the following, I introduce some of my abilities:
 - About my background and abilities: I have a strong background and experience in machine learning, deep learning, feature extraction, and artificial intelligence.